First knowledge of the world, then compassion for it.

 Timeless Wisdom for Today's Urgent Problems

-Claremont School of Theology (CST) offers a first of its kind, remotely available (pending WASC approval) Master of Arts in Engaged Jain Studies in partnership with Arihanta Institute (DBA Arihanta Academy).
+Claremont School of Theology (CST) offers a first of its kind, remotely available Master of Arts in Engaged Jain Studies in partnership with Arihanta Institute (DBA Arihanta Academy).
 Bringing you leading scholars from around the world, this flexible remote program is designed to teach you how to apply timeless Jain wisdom in your busy everyday life whether you are Jain or not.

 As a human society, we face unprecedented environmental and social challenges.
 Most Jains and non-Jains interested in learning about the Jain tradition therefore wish to understand how they can incorporate the tradition’s philosophical and moral insights in daily personal, professional, social, and familial life for the betterment of society and the planet.
 What makes our master’s degree remarkably one of a kind is just that: its emphasis on integrating what students learn from rigorous Jain scholarship on philosophy, ethics, history, and anthropology into their daily lives.